neurosnap/mudicom/docs/index.rst

 Contents:

-Mudicom is a python package that wraps around other tools that are widely used in the open-source community to read, write, and validate DICOM files.
+Mudicom is a python package that wraps around other tools that are widely used in the open-source community to read, extract images, and validate DICOM files.
 There are two libraries that mudicom depends upon:

 *  GDCM_ (C++)
 *  dicom3tools_ (C++, command line tools)